-(1) The undergraduate teaching at the Malawi College of Medicine.
+(1) The undergraduate teaching at the Kumuzu University of Health Sciences, Blantyre, Malawi.
 Volunteer psychiatrists stay in Malawi for three to six weeks and provide mental health training to medical students.

 (2) The work to standardize e-learning materials for use in Zambia and Malawi.

 (3) Work to strengthen the training environments for psychiatrists and other mental health workers in Malawi and Zambia.
 This involves setting up a Quality Improvement Partnership between services in Malawi and Zambia through workshops in clinical governance and quality improvement, curriculum development and teaching methods.
 Workshops were held in July 2019 in Lusaka and in February 2020 at Zomba, where the Quality Improvement teams from Chainama Psychiatric Hospital in Zambia and Zomba Mental Hospital, met to share data on the QI programmes set up under this project.
 Delegates from both countries also came to Edinburgh, Scotland for Quality Improvement Training and project planning in April 2019.

 Enhancing Mental Health Training in the Districts of Malawi